GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-5-the-tale-continues.md

 **Learning Outcomes**

-- Understand [concept / skill of the phase]
+- Creating this entire capability in one go—instead of splitting it into separate steps like before—gave us a much better overview of the whole picture.
-- Apply [tool / language / logic] to build [artifact]
+- Apply the Chart.js library to create an interactive doughnut chart that visualizes data states
-- Reflect on AI-assisted development and decision-making
+- AI is helpful for building data structures, but human design choices are necessary to fix mobile layouts and move system feedback from background logs onto a visible screen banner.
-- Contribute to a **shared, evolving system**
+- Contribute to a **shared, evolving system**: This capability extends the Fellowship Companion system from the sender’s perspective to the coordinator’s perspective.
 ---

 ## Artifact